House panel casts wide net in Trump obstruction probe

-WASHINGTON (Reuters) - A U.S. congressional panel issued document requests on Monday to 81 people, government agencies and other groups as part of an investigation into possible obstruction of justice or abuse of power by President Donald Trump.
+WASHINGTON (Reuters) - A powerful U.S. congressional panel on Monday demanded documents from a who’s who of President Donald Trump’s turbulent world, targeting 81 people, government agencies and other groups as part of an investigation into possible obstruction of justice or abuse of power.

-The Democratic-controlled House Judiciary Committee’s first round of recipients read like a Who’s Who of Trump’s turbulent world, including family members, current and former business employees, Republican campaign staffers and former White House aides, as well as the FBI, White House and WikiLeaks.
+Family members, current and former business employees, Republican campaign staffers and former White House aides, as well as the FBI, White House and WikiLeaks were listed as recipients of documents requests by the Democratic-controlled House Judiciary Committee.

-Among them were the president’s sons Donald Trump Jr. and Eric Trump, White House aide and Trump son-in-law Jared Kushner, Trump Organization chief financial officer Allen Weisselberg, former U.S. Attorney General Jeff Sessions and former White House counsel Don McGahn.
+The House of Representatives panel also named the president’s sons Donald Trump Jr. and Eric Trump, White House aide and Trump son-in-law Jared Kushner, Trump Organization chief financial officer Allen Weisselberg, former U.S. Attorney General Jeff Sessions and former White House counsel Don McGahn.

-“We have seen the damage done to our democratic institutions in the two years that the Congress refused to conduct responsible oversight,” Representative Jerold Nadler, who became Judiciary Committee chairman after Democrats won a majority in 2018 elections, said in a statement.
+“We have seen the damage done to our democratic institutions in the two years that the Congress refused to conduct responsible oversight,” said U.S. Representative Jerrold Nadler, Judiciary Committee chairman.
 “Congress must provide a check on abuses of power.”

+Trump faces investigations from several congressional committees, as well as the 22-month-long federal special counsel probe into whether the Trump campaign worked with Moscow to sway the 2016 election.

+At the White House, Trump was asked if he would cooperate with Nadler’s investigation.
+“I cooperate all the time with everybody,” he said.

 A committee lawyer told reporters the immediate aim is to amass a large trove of evidence to guide the investigation and help decide which witnesses to approach.
 The panel is prepared to use its subpoena power if needed, the lawyer said.